 In Tokyo, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Tokyo begins around October 4 and lasts for 5.9 months, ending around March 31.
-On December 27, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 76% of the time, and overcast or mostly cloudy 24% of the time.
+The clearer part of the year in Tokyo begins around October 5 and lasts for 5.8 months, ending around March 31.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Tokyo varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Tokyo is June, with an average of 13.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 48% on June 24.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Tokyo experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Tokyo.
-The most rain falls during the 31 days centered around September 24, with an average total accumulation of 7.6 inches.
+The month with the most rain in Tokyo is September, with an average rainfall of 7.3 inches.

-The least rain falls around December 30, with an average total accumulation of 1.7 inches.
+The month with the least rain in Tokyo is January, with an average rainfall of 1.9 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Tokyo experiences extreme seasonal variation in the perceived humidity.